Data and Maps for Planning

 View and Download

-Population, Housing, and Economic Development data that have been especially
+Population, Housing, and Economic data.

 Maps, tables of selected topics, and the entire Public Law 94-171 redistricting database for Georgia are available here for download.
 This is the complete population and housing count data from Census 2010.
 Levels of geography include statewide maps by county, place, city, state house district, state senate district, tracts, blockgroups, and blocks.